thomassantosh/azure-automl-timeseries/README.md

 # Intent
 - Showcase Azure Machine Learning AutoML time series capabilities for prediction of energy consumption.
-- While there is a larger dataset for 2020, sourced from [here](http://mis.nyiso.com/public/P-58Blist.htm), for demo purposes, this focuses on just the NYC dataset for the month of December 2020.
+- Dataset is sourced from [here](http://mis.nyiso.com/public/P-58Blist.htm), and contains daily energy consumption data for 2020 across different East Coast counties and districts.
 - This does not extend into deploying the model through a web service or a managed online endpoint assuming some of these use cases are generally internal-facing, and require more investment in training and optimizing the model for internal use.